KadaB/wordWrap/README.md

       (7) ['CC']
       (8) ['CC', 'DDDDD'] being to large for the line, only (7)

+    The functione getIndicesForWordsInLine(i) basically calculates all the possible words fitting in a line, till the maximum line width is reached (starting at index for wordset i).
+It doesn return the set of words themselves, but instead the indices.
+(Here in the example we will work with the sets, because it's easier to read).

     If you run a recursion and would give out the output for each level of recursion you would get something like:
     (with lvlOfRecursion: [line: scoring] )